 The FFYs 2018-22 TIP Regional Target Program will resurface or reconstruct more than 38 lane miles of substandard pavement; repair 27 miles of sidewalk infrastructure; and rehabilitate one substandard bridge on an arterial roadway.
-In addition, there are nine projects that will improve emergency response or make the transportation more resilient to extreme weather conditions, thus aiming to make significant progress toward maintaining the region's transportation system.
+In addition, there are nine projects that will improve emergency response or make the transportation more resilient to extreme weather conditions.

-For example, the reconstruction of Ferry Street in Everett will resurface more than three lane miles of substandard pavement while bringing six traffic signals, substandard sidewalks, street lighting, signs, and pavement markings into a state-of-good repair.
+For example, the reconstruction of Ferry Street in Everett will resurface more than three lane miles of substandard pavement while bringing six traffic signals, substandard sidewalks, street lighting, signs, and pavement markings into a state of good repair.

-The reconstruction of Route 1A in Walpole will resurface nearly five lane miles of substandard pavement; repair five miles of substandard sidewalk; signalize four intersections; and improve one substandard bridge.
+The reconstruction of Route 1A in Walpole will resurface nearly five lane miles of substandard pavement; repair nearly five miles of substandard sidewalk; signalize four intersections; and improve one substandard bridge.

-The FFYs 2018-22 TIP's Regional Target Program will resurface or reconstruct 25 lane miles of substandard pavement, approximately 16 miles of sidewalk infrastructure, and nine substandard bridges.
-In addition, there are five projects that will improve emergency response or make the transportation more resilient to extreme weather conditions, thus aiming to make significant progress toward maintaining the region's transportation system.
+The FFYs 2018-22 TIP's Regional Target Program will resurface or reconstruct approximately 25 lane miles of substandard pavement, and improve more than 15 miles of sidewalk infrastructure and nine substandard bridges.
+In addition, there are five projects that will improve emergency response or make the transportation more resilient to extreme weather conditions.

-For example, the reconstruction of Highland Avenue and Needham Street in Newton and Needham will resurface four lane miles of substandard pavement, three miles of sidewalk infrastructure, and one substandard bridge, while bringing traffic signals, street lighting, signs, and pavement markings into a state-of-good repair.
+For example, the reconstruction of Highland Avenue and Needham Street in Newton and Needham will improve four lane miles of substandard pavement, three miles of sidewalk infrastructure, and one substandard bridge, while bringing traffic signals, street lighting, signs, and pavement markings into a state of good repair.